koupleless/docs/content/en/docs/tutorials/module-operation/module-health-check.md

 | UNKNOWN | Currently starting up |
 | DOWN | Unhealthy (may be due to startup failure or unhealthy running state) |

-Because Koupleless supports hot-swappable modules, users may want to ignore module startup status or not when obtaining the overall health status of the application.
+Since Koupleless supports hot deployment of modules, while obtaining the overall health status of the application, users may wish for the module deployment result to impact the overall application health status or not.

-#### Ignore module startup status (default)
+#### Module launch result does not affect the overall application health status (default)
 - Features: For a healthy base, if the module installation fails, it will not affect the overall application health status.
 - Usage: Same as the health check configuration for regular springboot, configure in the base's application.properties:
 ``` properties